Finally reached legal age and want to get a Driver’s Licence but don’t know how to start?

 The first thing to do is enrolling at a school, regardless of whether you choose to be a private or school candidate.

 - Head down to any school convenient for you to register yourself.

 - Registering is compulsory so you can book tests that are required – BTT, FTT, Driving test.

 - After registration, I highly recommend you to top up your account with at least $46 ($33 for driving test and $6.50 x2 theory tests, NOT including additional registration fees) immediately.
 You will eventually need it as all bookings from then on will be online.

 Register as a private or school candidate.
 You may have heard about the passing rates and costs of school / private, so continue reading on in part 4 and you will find out more.

 You will also have to choose either Automatic or Manual transmission (Class 3A or 3).
 I will not bore you with the details but all you need to know is Manual (Class 3) is the one where you have to change gears yourself with the gear stick and clutch, while Auto (Class 3A) is the one where you only need to brake and accelerate.

-*WARNING – any bookings online or registering/applying at schools for PDL/Driving License or (QDL – qualified driving license) may have a long waiting time.
+*WARNING – Bookings online or registration/applications in schools for PDL/Driving License or (QDL – qualified driving license) may require a long waiting time.